 The choir was formally registered as the Franco American Male Chorus in 1948 by the founder, George A. Ayotte, who was the mayor of the City of Lowell at that time.
 At the passing of Delia Ayotte, accompanist and wife of Mr. Ayotte, their daughter, Fleurette (Flo) Ayotte Sheehy took the reins and became the group's very talented and dedicated accompanist.
 Flo came from a very musical family.
 Besides her mother and father, her three brothers and sister were all involved in the performing arts, specifically singing, piano and organ playing, her brother Rene was also part of the FAMC.
 From 1974, after the passing of her mom, Flo began her long relationship with the FAMC.
 She has also accompanied La Chorale Orion and the Spindle City Singers.
 She has also "Touched" the organ in various churches in Massachusetts and New Hampshire.

-Although the FAMC is not together in its original existence, some members still get to sing together with other choirs for various engagements.
-Although sad, the men of the chorus will come together in sacred song for one of their own or a family member when requested to sing at a Funeral Mass.
+After the F.A.M.C. disbanded, some members still got to sing together with other choirs for various engagements.
+Although sad, the men of the chorus did come together in sacred song for one of their own or a family member when requested to sing at a Funeral Mass.
 Again, to get together one more time for their motto "Service Through Song".
 What a better way to accomplish that in tribute to one of their own.
 The camaraderie, memories and friendships that were garnered by being a member of this special group will live on forever by its living members.
-Please enjoy this website as a celebration and dedication to all men and of course two special women who gave of their talents to create a truly unique and special singing group.
+Please enjoy this website as a celebration and dedication to all the men and of course two special women who gave of their talents to create a truly unique and special singing group.

 I would say that this music selection performed by the group really says it all about us, service through song to man and to god.
 Please enjoy this selection called Let There Be Music